At a Glance

 ✨Showcase Your Organisational Skills

 As an EA to the CIO, you'll need to manage a complex diary and schedule.
-Be prepared to discuss your previous experiences in managing busy schedules and how you prioritise tasks effectively.
+Be prepared to discuss specific examples of how you've successfully organised schedules or events in the past, highlighting your attention to detail and ability to prioritise tasks.

 ✨Research the Company and CIO